JetBrains Toolbox Case Study: Moving 1M users to Kotlin & Compose Multiplatform

 We were able to make a full clone of our previous design.
 At first glance, Compose offers fewer layout primitives compared to what we had in HTML/CSS, but it quickly became apparent that simple horizontal and vertical stacks (Row and Column in Compose) already covered 99% of all our needs.
 When we first started, Compose for Desktop was still missing some pieces, like support for SVG graphics, but our colleagues from the Compose team helped us cover these needs very quickly.

 Initially, we used Compose’s Material components throughout the application.
 These are very well-thought-out components, but they focus on touch interfaces.
 This means that all elements have large paddings (so they can be easily pressed with a finger), don’t have hover states (given there is no such thing on touch displays), and have very prominent visual touch feedback.
 On desktop, the story is usually quite different, as components react when hovered over, and the visual feedback for clicks only affects the current element (because it is not covered by a finger).
 Because of that, we are replacing Material components with our own which work better on desktop.
-We also have plans to open-source our components library in the future, so stay tuned for that.

 Did you consider any other UI frameworks before choosing Compose for Desktop?